Scan & Go enables Walmart/Sam’s Club shoppers to ring up and pay for their carts using their phones.

 Project Scope

-The Scan & Go feature itself is just a camera view with an on-screen overlay and some helper text.
-So, driving adoption meant upping our Trust Indicator game across all the peripheral touchpoints that supported the feature.
+The Scan & Go feature itself is just a camera view with an on-screen overlay, which meant upping our Trust Indicator game across all the other touchpoints that supported the feature.

 Add Payment Method

-We started with the Add Payment Method flow.
-This encompassed all types of trust indicators we wanted to employ, so it served as a blueprint and proof of concept.
+We started with the Add Payment Method flow because it encompassed all types of trust indicators we wanted to employ.
+This made it a good proof of concept.

 This was also one of the first things that new users saw, so we had to make a good first impression.
-I conducted my assessment with simple red sticky notes calling out what was needed to align with best practices.
+I conducted my assessment with simple red sticky notes identifying what was needed to align with best practices.

 New Add Payment Flow